coco98/json2graphql/README.md

   ```

 4. You can head to your graphql engine URL and try out the newly imported data and schema :-)

+## Notes

+1. Only int, float, text and boolean are supported.
+All fields are nullable.
+2. Data types are inferred from the data.
+Therefore, if null is provided as data for a field, it is assumed to be text.
+3. Every table must have an integer primary key called 'id'.
+4. If any table has a key `something_id`, it is assumed a foreign key to a the column `id` of table `something` + `s` if it exists .
+If `somethings` does not exist, something_id is assumed to be a normal column.
+5. All foreign keys are converted to relationships.